wdr-data/unwetter/README.md

 ## Map generation

-The map design and source images are proprietary.
+The WDR Sans fonts, map design and source images are proprietary and not licensed under the MIT license.
 To make your own design, do the following steps:

+1. Optional: Edit `config.yaml` to select the desired state(s)
-1. Start a local development Flask instance using `FLASK_APP=app FLASK_ENV=development pipenv run flask run`
+2. Start a local development Flask instance using `FLASK_APP=app FLASK_ENV=development pipenv run flask run`
-2. Navigate to http://127.0.0.1:5000/basemap to get a black/white map template
+3. Navigate to http://127.0.0.1:5000/basemap to get a black/white map template
-3. Use the template to create your own map design
+4. Use the template to create your own map design
-4. Replace the files in `assets/images`
+5. Replace the files in `assets/images`
+6. Replace the WDR Sans fonts in `assets/fonts`
+7. Update the font import and drawing in `src/unwetter/map.py:draw_text`

 ## Deployment